Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 Accommodations at Damavand Camp 2 – Base Camp – GoosfandSara

 If you intend to use Mt.
-Damavand Bargah II – Base-Camp, three choices are available.
+Damavand Bargah II – Base Camp, three choices are available.
 You can stay in the mountain shelter, which has two rooms.
-You may stay in the mosque, which has a common area, or in your own tent.
-The best choice may be to set up camp nearby, though you can also bring your own tent and use it somewhere for greater comfort and solitude.
+You may stay in the mosque, which has a common area, or in your tent.
+The best choice may be to set up camp nearby, though you can also bring your tent and use it somewhere for greater comfort and solitude.

 Mount Damavand Camp II – BaseCamp – Gosfandsara